tytydraco/yessleep/out/At_night_my_cat_is_heavier_than_usual.md

 You can do the math.

-Seven years of living with him wasn’t the worst experience one could imagine.
+Six years of living with him wasn’t the worst experience one could imagine.
 He was a narcissist, through and through.
 I’m still dealing with the trauma of living with him.
 I love how he told me that *I* should be grateful for his “sacrifice”.
 I’ve developed weird habits because of that man, and things only got really bad as I approached adulthood.
 He’d say, “You’re aging so nicely,” as he’d run his fingers through my hair.

 That should illustrate my situation perfectly.
 I don't enjoy being overly gruesome and dark.
 But sometimes reality is reality, burying it will do no good.
 I'm also very particular, and I notice things most people wouldn't pick up on.
 So believe me when I say that I know my cat is getting heavier.